 You must have a DV Expo pass to attend this event.
 If you don’t have one, you can

-for a free pass.
+register online for a free pass.
 However, Nov.
 27 is the deadline for registration.

 What’s more, Phil Schiller, Apple’s vice president of worldwide product marketing, will be a keynote speaker at the DV Expo.
 Schiller will doubtless be talking about Apple’s digital hub strategy and such products as QuickTime, Final Cut Pro, DVD Studio Pro, iMovie, iDVD and all of Apple’s hardware.
 Apple will also be a sponsor of the DV Film Fest, a big-screen presentation of independent digital film work.
 Our favorite computer maker will co-sponsor the opening night welcome reception; sponsor technical sessions, along with Adobe, Pinnacle, Sony and others.